zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **MV**: So is the particular brick.

-**ZMD**: Again, there's this idea of subjective probability where, where there's a lot of things we think we know about the world.
+**ZMD**: Again, there's this idea of subjective probability where there's a lot of things we think we know about the world.
 Some of them we're more confident, some of them we're less confident.
 Some things sound really, really wild, and so we'll assign those a really low probability.
 But there's a continuous gradient between certainties.
 It seems like you're operating in a mode of thought where this AI thing is in a different magisterium of hypothetical things that don't actually exist yet, therefore, I shouldn't use the same kind of subjective probability reasoning about it that I would for a brick.

 **CM**: You're reading into what I'm saying.
 I'm just asking the question.
 You know, I could live my life by saying I'm never going to leave my house because a brick might fall.